Marshmallow Test Experiment: the Importance of Self Control

 The study found that children's ability to delay gratification longer at an early age correlates with higher SAT scores.

-Delayed Gratification And Self-Regulation
+Delayed Gratification and Self-Regulation

 In a 2000 study, researchers from Columbia University examined how the original nursery students' self-control abilities related to later self-worth, stress resistance, and other positive functioning traits.